Supercapacitor: Developments

 Research into electrode materials requires measurement of individual components, such as an electrode or half-cell.
 By using a counterelectrode that does not affect the measurements, the characteristics of only the electrode of interest can be revealed.
 Specific energy and power for real supercapacitors only have more or less roughly 1/3 of the electrode density.

 Market

-As of 2016 worldwide sales of supercapacitors is about US$400 million.

-The market for batteries (estimated by Frost & Sullivan) grew from US$47.5 billion, (76.4% or US$36.3 billion of which was rechargeable batteries) to US$95 billion.
-The market for supercapacitors is still a small niche market that is not keeping pace with its larger rival.

-In 2016, IDTechEx forecast sales to grow from $240 million to $2 billion by 2026, an annual increase of about 24%.
+In 2016 MarketEYE claimed worldwide sales of supercapacitors of about US$400 million.
+Likewise in 2016, IDTechEx forecast sales to grow from $240 million that year to $2 billion by 2026, an annual increase of about 24%.
+In 2026, a new IDTechEx forecast claims that the 2026 market is $1.17 billion and will grow to $4.86 billion by 2036.

+Comparatively, the MarketEYE estimate for batteries in 2013 was about US$95 billion, and in 2025 exceeded $150 billion.
+The market for supercapacitors is comparatively still a niche market.

 Supercapacitor costs in 2006 were US$0.01 per farad or US$2.85 per kilojoule, moving in 2008 below US$0.01 per farad, and were expected to drop further in the medium term.